dotnet/orleans/src/Orleans.Transactions/README.md

         ...
     });

-Scope will join ambient transaction, or create a new transaction.
+The transaction will join the ambient transaction, or a new transaction will be created.

 ## Join transaction

-    await transactionAgent.Transaction(Join, async () =>
+    await transactionFrame.RunScope(Join, async () =>
     {
         ...
         await grainA.SetPhrase("Hi");